How to Spot ATM Skimmers

-Skimming is a process in which thieves place a small device or “skimmer” on a card reader like an ATM, gas pump, or postage stamp kiosk that enables them to steal your card data.
+Credit card skimming is a process in which thieves place a small device or “skimmer” on a card reader like an ATM, gas pump, or postage stamp kiosk that enables them to steal your card data.
 Some of that data stolen includes your name, card number, and expiration date.
 This data can then be used for several scams including online purchases, counterfeit cards, and identity theft.

-Skimmers tend to target places under less surveillance.
-Financial institutions are typically less susceptible due to regularly scheduled ATM maintenance checks and robust fraud monitoring.
+Skimmers tend to target places under less surveillance, but financial institutions are typically less susceptible due to regularly scheduled ATM maintenance checks and robust fraud monitoring.
 Advancements in technology have made credit card skimming harder to detect, but not impossible, so it is important to pay special attention to anywhere you decide to swipe your card.

-1. Check for Tampering.
+1. Check for obvious tampering.
 Check for some obvious signs of tampering at the top of the ATM, near the speakers, the side of the screen, the card reader itself, and the keyboard.
-If something looks different such as a different color or material, graphics that aren’t aligned correctly or anything else that just doesn’t look right, don’t use that ATM.
+If something looks off such as a different color or material, graphics that aren’t aligned correctly or false-looking logos, don’t use that ATM.

-2. Wiggle Everything.
+2. Wiggle everything.
 ATMs are solidly constructed and generally don’t have any jiggling or loose parts.
-Pull at protruding parts like the card reader.
-See if the keyboard is securely attached and in just one piece.
+Pull at protruding parts like the card reader or see if the keyboard is securely attached and in just one piece.
 Does anything move when you push at it?
 For example, a loose PIN pad can indicate a fake overlay that reads your PIN number as you type it in.
 If something doesn’t seem attached correctly or is loose, the ATM has likely been tampered with.

-3. Be On The Lookout.
-Always be aware of your surroundings.
-Be on the lookout for any unusual devices on/around the ATM.
-Are there any unusual marks, tape or glue residue on the ATM?
+3. Look out for details.
+Be on the lookout for any unusual devices on or around the ATM.
+Are there any unusual marks, tape, or glue residue on the ATM?
 This can be a sign of a “skimmer” that is attached or was once attached to that ATM.

-4. Always Assume Someone Is Looking.
-Whenever you enter your debit card’s PIN assume someone is looking, even if no one is around you.
+4. Always assume someone is looking.
+Whenever you enter your debit card PIN, assume someone is looking, even if no one is around you.
 Cover the keypad with your hand when you enter your PIN.
-Even if you don’t notice the skimmer and swipe your card covering your hand when you enter your PIN can sometimes help keep you safe.
+If you don’t notice the skimmer and still swipe your card, covering your hand when you enter your PIN can sometimes help keep your money safe.

-7. Credit Before Debit.
-For many transactions you can select to use your debit card as credit to avoid entering your PIN information.
+6. Use credit before debit.
+For many transactions, you can select to use your debit card as credit to avoid entering your PIN information.
 This keeps your PIN safe and will keep money from being deducted immediately.
 If you choose to do this, the transaction may be pending for a few days, so make sure to keep an eye on when that money is taken out of your account.

 At PenFed, we take our member’s financial security seriously and actively monitor credit card and ATM activity.
 We deploy a variety of analytical and physical monitoring measures.
-However, the first line of defense is being personally aware and reporting unusual circumstances and/or activity.
-So make sure watching out for skimmers becomes standard for you when protecting your money at the ATM.
+However, the first line of defense is being personally aware and reporting unusual circumstances or activities.
+Make sure that learning how to spot ATM skimmers becomes standard for protecting your money at the ATM.